frgomes/icanhastypecheck/README.rst

 * As a quoting remark from the PEP 3107: "All annotated parameter types can be any python expression.", but for typechecking only types make sense, though.

-The idea and parts of the implementation were inspired by the book: [Pro Python (Expert's Voice in Open Source)](http://www.amazon.de/Python-Experts-Voice-Open-Source/dp/1430227575)
+The idea and parts of the implementation were inspired by the book: `Pro Python (Expert's Voice in Open Source)`_

+.. _`Pro Python (Expert's Voice in Open Source)`: http://www.amazon.com/Python-Experts-Voice-Open-Source/dp/1430227575

 FAQ